BalderHolst/uni-notes/README.md

 # Notes for University
-Notes for robotics degree at University of Southern Denmark.
+Notes for my robotics degree at University of Southern Denmark.

 ## Installation